About This Journal

-In June 2017, Scott St. Louis and the scholarly communications team at Grand Valley State University Libraries managed the journal’s transition to the GVSU institutional repository.
+In June 2017, the journal moved to the GVSU institutional repository.
 Through 2017 and 2018, the journal gained an editorial and advisory board.
 The new journal website launched in summer 2018, the journal received an ISSN number, and the journal backlogs were updated to include abstracts for each article.

 The journal is presently closed to new, unsolicited submissions.
 Stay tuned!

 If you are interested in submitting a manuscript to Studies for consideration, please view our Aims & Scope for details.

 Open Access Statement and Creative Commons Licensing for Published Articles

 Studies in Midwestern History is an online journal affiliated with the Midwestern History Association.
 The journal provides immediate open access to its content on the principle that making scholarship freely available to the public supports a greater global exchange of knowledge.
 Users have the right to read, download, copy, distribute, print, search, or link to the full texts of articles in this journal, and to use them for any other lawful purpose, under the terms specified by the five different Creative Commons licenses under which articles in this journal can be published.

 Creative Commons licenses are an easy way to tell users how you would like an intellectual or creative work to be used, shared, and built upon.
 Selecting a Creative Commons license makes it easier for people to use and share authors’ work, because they don’t have to track authors down, ask permission, and wait for a response.